 A homestay is usually referred to the bedroom of a child left from the family house for his studies and as a consequence, very little work has been realised.
-Nevertheless, you will benefit from your own independent space with your own keys, supplied sheets and very often, the host will propose you a cup of coffee or tea on the next morning.
+Nevertheless, you will benefit from your own independent space with your own keys, supplied sheets and very often, the host will offer you a cup of coffee or tea on the next morning.
 The welcome is friendly and the money for value is very good.
 The price of a homestay is generally around 30€/night in rural areas or secondary cities and 50€ in the capitals.
 As for the ‘chambre d’hôtes’, the price is usually 3x higher but you will also find higher premium services.

 What’s a ‘gite’ ?

-The ‘gite’ (=cottage in english) is a furnished house or apartment used for short terms vacation rentals.
-You will the expression ‘rural gite’, particularly in France.
+The ‘gite’ (=cottage in english) is a furnished house or apartment used for short term vacation rentals.
+You will hear the expression ‘rural gite’, particularly in France.
 As the name for itself, these rural gites are located in rural zones and are totally independant from the main house.
 You can book them for festivities purposes such as birthdays, weddings, family events…You will also find the designation ‘stopover gite’; it also concerns independant houses or apartments but are usually used by hikers, bikers who will stay for one or two nights during a road trip.

 What are the differences according to the countries and what is the difference with a Bed and Breakfast ?

 In Québec, the ‘chambres d’hôtes’ are called ‘gites’ (the owner is present in the premises and the welcome is personalised);